Credit bearing language modules

 The stages are mapped onto a number of national qualifications as well as the Common European Framework which is recognised as a reference point around the world.
 You will need to do both A and B modules (that is, 2 modules) to complete a language stage.

-For an overview of the language stages please click on Overview of Language Stages on the right hand side of this page.
+For an overview of the language stages please click on Overview of Language Stages in useful downloads.
 A brief summary is also given below.

-If you are not a Modern Languages student you are strongly advised to come and discuss your module choices with staff in Modern Languages although you may find the FAQs on the right hand side of this page helpful.
+If you are not a Modern Languages student you are strongly advised to come and discuss your module choices with staff in Modern Languages although you may find the FAQs below helpful.

 Note: Please consult with your home department as to any regulations concerning module options.